dchambers/fake-postable/README.md

 ## Transferables

 Native _postables_ support _transferrable_ objects, that are passed by reference rather than copied, and which cease to be available on the originating side after they are posted.
-Since this can not be simulated, and has very limited affect on program behaviour anyway, the `transferList` argument is ignored.
+Since this can not be simulated, and has very limited affect on program behaviour anyway, the optional `transferList` argument is silently ignored.